20centaurifux/efind/README.md

 $ efind . '(name="*.h" or name="*.c") and type=file and writable and mtime < 2 days'
 ```

-A similar GNU find expression looks more complicated:
+A similar GNU find expression is more complicated:

 ```
 $ find . \( -name "*.h" -o -name "*.c" \) -a -type f -a -writable -a -mtime -2